DIY Chimney Plug

 (The wood you see stacked is for decoration only…no fire happening here.)

 It’s been about a month since we did this DIY, so I don’t have any financial results to report on yet.
 I can tell just by standing in front of each fireplace that air is not drafting in and out any longer.
 The bag in the dining room fireplace has not budged, but we did have to shove the bag in the living room fireplace up once after it slipped down.
 So far, it is defying gravity and staying put the second time around.

 I’m curious to see how this works out long term.
 I love a good experiment and I’m happy we saved $140.
 I’ll be even happier if our heating bill goes down!

 P.S.
-Remember, I am not an expert on these things and I’m only sharing what we did, not recommending it.
-Please do your own research, consult the real experts and find a solution that is right for you.
+Remember, I am not an expert on these things and I’m only sharing what we did in fireplaces we were not using.
+I am not recommending this solution.
+It could be incredibly dangerous if a fire was lit in a fireplace with a chimney that was blocked in any way.
+Please do your own research, consult the real experts and find a solution that is right and safe for you.
 Thank you, thank you, thank you.

 If you liked this post, you may find these up your alley too!

 Turning a Tub/Shower Combo Into a Closet Without Causing Damage

 Remove Ring Around Toilet with Drywall Sanding Sponge